CaenJones/EaglercraftX-1.19-Server/README.md

 ## FAQ
 ### Can I still find and craft 1.19 items?
 Yes, you are able to mine ores like netherite and craft things like shields.
-The items will act normally, however the textures may not match
+The items will act normally, however the textures may not match.
 ### What about mobs?
 Will they still behave normally?
 Yes, most mobs have been matched to their closest prexisting characters or models with a nametag identifier.
-Their drops and stats will remain by the 1.19 standard
+Their drops and stats will remain by the 1.19 standard.
 ### Can I find new naturally generated structures?
-Yes although they may not have matching blocks or layouts
+Yes although they may not have matching blocks or layouts.
 ### Will there continue to be updates?
 Hell yeah!